misd-service-development/guzzle-bundle/README.md

 This bundle integrates [Guzzle](http://guzzlephp.org/) into your Symfony2 application, which takes the pain out of sending HTTP requests and the redundancy out of creating web service clients.

-It can also integrate with the [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle) for easy object (de)serialization.
+It can also integrate with the [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle) for easy object (de)serialization, and provides a param converter for use with the [SensioFrameworkExtraBundle](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/).

 Authors
 -------